Gravity turn: Deorbit and entry

 The vehicle begins by orienting for a retrograde burn to reduce its orbital velocity, lowering its point of periapsis to near the surface of the body to be landed on.
 If the craft is landing on a planet with an atmosphere such as Mars the deorbit burn will only lower periapsis into the upper layers of the atmosphere, rather than just above the surface as on an airless body.
 After the deorbit burn is complete the vehicle can either coast until it is nearer to its landing site or continue firing its engine while maintaining zero angle of attack.
 For a planet with an atmosphere the coast portion of the trip includes entry through the atmosphere as well.

-After the coast and possible entry the vehicle jettisons any no longer necessary heat shields and/or parachutes in preparation for the final landing burn.
+After the coast and possible entry, the vehicle jettisons any no longer necessary heat shields and/or parachutes in preparation for the final landing burn.
 If the atmosphere is thick enough it can be used to slow the vehicle a considerable amount, thus saving on fuel.
 In this case a gravity turn is not the optimal entry trajectory but it does allow for approximation of the true delta-v required.
 In the case where there is no atmosphere however, the landing vehicle must provide the full delta-v necessary to land safely on the surface.

 Landing

 If it is not already properly oriented, the vehicle lines up its engines to fire directly opposite its current surface velocity vector, which at this point is either parallel to the ground or only slightly vertical, as shown to the left.
 The vehicle then fires its landing engine to slow down for landing.
 As the vehicle loses horizontal velocity the gravity of the body to be landed on will begin pulling the trajectory closer and closer to a vertical descent.
-In an ideal maneuver on a perfectly spherical body the vehicle could reach zero horizontal velocity, zero vertical velocity, and zero altitude all at the same moment, landing safely on the surface (if the body is not rotating; else the horizontal velocity shall be made equal to the one of the body at the considered latitude).
+In an ideal maneuver on a perfectly spherical body the vehicle could reach zero horizontal velocity, zero vertical velocity, and zero altitude all at the same moment, landing safely on the surface (if the body is not rotating; else the horizontal velocity shall be made equal to that of the body at the considered latitude).
 However, due to rocks and uneven surface terrain the vehicle usually picks up a few degrees of angle of attack near the end of the maneuver to zero its horizontal velocity just above the surface.
 This process is the mirror image of the pitch over maneuver used in the launch procedure and allows the vehicle to hover straight down, landing gently on the surface.